feross/queue-microtask/README.md

 - Use [`queueMicrotask`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/queueMicrotask) in all modern JS engines.
 - No dependencies.
 Less than 10 lines.
 No shims or complicated fallbacks.
-- Optimal performance in all modern environments.
+- Optimal performance in all modern environments
-  - Uses `queueMicrotask` in modern environments (optimal performance)
+  - Uses `queueMicrotask` in modern environments
-  - Fallback to `Promise.resolve().then(fn)` in Node.js 10 and earlier, and old browsers (optimal performance)
+  - Fallback to `Promise.resolve().then(fn)` in Node.js 10 and earlier, and old browsers (same performance as `queueMicrotask`)

 ## install